mperham/inspeqtor/README.md

 Inspeqtor is the watchdog for your server applications.
 Use it to monitor metrics from all the moving parts in your application and alert you when something goes wrong.
-It understands the application deployment workflow so it won't bark while you deploy.
+It understands the application deployment workflow so it won't bother you during a deploy.

 What it does:

-* Monitor upstart-, runit-, systemd- or launchd-managed services
+* Monitor systemd-, upstart-, runit- or launchd-managed services
 * Monitor process memory and CPU usage
 * Monitor host CPU, load, swap and disk usage
 * Monitor daemon-specific metrics (e.g. redis, memcached, mysql, nginx...)